StarterSquad/prudentia/README.rst

 Now Prudentia is asking for a playbook path, and this is actually an Ansible playbook.

 You can use one of the samples that you can find in the `examples/boxes` directory.
-For instance the `tasks.yml` that will run some Ansible tasks that we've defined (those tasks are not that meaningful but they are used as sanity check in our tests).
+For instance, the `tasks.yml` that will run some Ansible tasks that we've defined (those tasks are not that meaningful, but they are used as a sanity check in our tests).

 So let's continue using the `tasks.yml`::